solanum-ircd/solanum/doc/technical/ts6.md

   a server name that does not include any wildcards.
 - Server mask: The command is sent to all servers matching the server mask parameter; they do not need to be locally connected.
 If a server sent us the command, it is excluded from the mask evaluation.
-Intermediate servers still should propagate the command to downstream servers even if the intermediate does not match the server mask; it just doesn't process the command locally.
+Intermediate servers should still propagate the command to downstream servers even if the intermediate does not match the server mask; it just doesn't process the command locally.
 - None: The command is not propagated further.
 - Special: The command documentation describes propagation behavior.

-Propagation is evaluated independently for each server.
-In this way, a command which specifies "downstream servers" for its propagation behavior will eventually reach the entire network, as each server will in turn send it across their local segment of the network's spanning tree.
+Propagation is evaluated independently by each server.
+In this way, a command which specifies "broadcast" for its propagation behavior will eventually reach the entire network, as each server will in turn send it across their local segment of the network's spanning tree.

 Capabilities and commands will have an implementation status of one of the following values, indicating whether we recommend that servers or services